ncdev2015/actix-first-app/readme.md

-# actix first web app
+## actix first app

-An application developed with Actix Web - A Rust Framework for Web Development
+An application developed with Actix Web

-## runnig the web app
+## runnig the app

+Open a terminal and execute the following:

 ```
 cargo run
 ```